Published On: May 14 2013 12:56:09 PM CDTUpdated On: May 15 2016 01:00:00 AM CDT

 1869: Susan B. Anthony (right) and Elizabeth Cady Stanton (left) form the National Woman Suffrage Association in New York City.

 1862: President Abraham Lincoln signs a bill into law creating the United States Bureau of Agriculture.
-It is later renamed the Department of Agriculture.
+It was later renamed the Department of Agriculture.

 1859: Physicist and Nobel laureate Pierre Curie is born in Paris, France.
 Curie won the Nobel Prize in Physics in 1903 along with his wife, Marie Curie, and Henri Becquerel for their contributions in the discovery of radium and polonium.

-1856: Author L. Frank Baum, best known for writing "The Wonderful Wizard of Oz," is born in Chittenango, N.Y.
+1856: Author L. Frank Baum, best known for writing "The Wonderful Wizard of Oz," is born in Chittenango, New York.

 1536: A specially selected jury finds Anne Boleyn, the queen of England, guilty on charges of treason, adultery and incest.
-She is condemned to death and would be beheaded four days later.
+She was condemned to death and would be beheaded four days later.